-Recall that I have argued that the A-argument raises directly from (Spec,C) to (Spec,C) in the overt syntax to check its [even1] feature against $F{vem}(C)$, and that its Case-feature remains unchecked until LF, when \underline{v}^{bmax} raises to adjoin to C^{comx} .
-Relativisation, placing a null Operator in a secondary COMP and further extracting the argument, creates a chain which, by all accounts, views the trace/copy of DP2 in (Spec,C1) as an intermediate link in a non-uniform A^{-} chain (with its head as Op in COMP,
+Recall that I have argued that the A-argument raises directly from [Spec,y] to [Spec,C] in the overt syntax to check its [event] feature against F{event}(C), and that its Case-feature remains unchecked until LF, when y^{lmax} raises to adjoin to C^{omax}.
+Relativisation, placing a null Operator in a secondary COMP and further extracting the argument, creates a chain which, by all accounts, views the trace/copy of DP2 in [Spec,C_i] as an intermediate link in a non-uniform A'-chain (with its head as Op in COMP2

-88 Both he indicative and participial mood are standardly available for matrix (declarative) predicates.
-While participial forms can show up in other constructions as well (uses Dorais (1986), Bok-Bennema (1991), Johns (1992), Mallon (1993), Manning (1994), indicative mord marking is restricted to the main verb.
-In most callacte of Indukticu, the indicative mood marking is restricted to the main verb.
-In most callacted of Indukticu, the indicative mood marking is restricted to the main verb.
-In most callacted of Indukticu, the indicative mood marking is a stem ending in a vowel and / after a stem ending in a vowel and / after a stem ending in a vowel and / after a stem final consonant.
+Both the indicative and participial mood are standardly available for matrix (declarative) predicates.
+While participial forms can show up in other constructions as well (see Dorais (1988), Bok-Bennema (1991), Johns (1992), Mallon (1993), Manning (1994), indicative marking is restricted to the main verb.
+In mose dialects of Inukitut, the indicative mood marker is found as for after a stem ending in a vowel and as for after a stem ending in a vowel and As for a stem conductive indicative mood marker as tem ending in a vowel and Maffer a stem ending in a vowel and Maffer a stem ending in a vowel.

-[&]quot; An alternative analysis of the European Portuguese inflected infinitive was given in §2.3.3.
+The An alternative analysis of the European Portuguese inflected infinitive was given in §2.3.3.

-and its tail occupying [Spec.y]).
-The copy of DP2 in [Spec.C] therefore deletes, and its formal features reconstruct to the copy in [Spec.y], where the argument's Case-feature can be checked by y at LF.
-However, the result is that the [event] F of DP2, although checked by F{even}(C), no longer binds the Oargument in [Spec,T], and the derivation crashes as uninterpretable.
+and its tail occupying [Spec,y]).
+The copy of DP2 in [Spec,C] therefore deletes, and its formal features reconstruct to the copy in [Spec,y], where the argument's Case-feature can be checked by y at LF.
+However, the result is that the [event] F of DP2, although checked by F{entel}(C), no longer binds the O-argument in [Spec,T], and the derivation crashes as uninterpretable.
 The unavailability of A-arguments undergoing relativisation is thus derived, and the account equally predicts that A-argument A'-extraction of any type should be impossible in Inuktitut.
 The prediction is the correct one, though I will not pursue the issue here.

 Consider now the Inuktitut sentence in (121d), which shows that the external argument of an antipassivised transitive verb may be freely relativised.
 I adopt the view that antipassivisation, like passivisation, checks the Case-feature of y.
-On the basis of evidence from Mayan data discussed in Wharram (1996), however, I suggest that the difference between the two types of processes is that while the passive morphology absorbs the agent-role of the verb, the antipassive morphology absorbs the agent-role of the verb, the antipassive morphology absorbs the event-role of the verb, the antipassive morphology absorbs the event-role of the verb, the antipassive morphology absorbs the event-role of the verb, the partial Spell-Out representation in (123) showing its proposed derivation (ignoring the possibly adjoined position of the lexically Case-marked internal argument):
+On the basis of evidence from Mayan data discussed in Wharram (1996), however, I suggest that the difference between the two types of processes is that while the passive morphology absorbs the agent-role of the verb, the antipassive morphology absorbs the event-role of the verb.
+Given this sort of approach, the grammaticality of the sentence in (121d) is expected, the partial Spell-Out representation in (123) showing its proposed derivation (ignoring the possibly adjoined position of the lexically Casemarked internal argument):

-56 Future research will investigate the possibility of deriving the absence of antipassivisation in accusative languages, given the analysis contained here.
+^{} Future research will investigate the possibility of deriving the absence of antipassivisation in accusative languages, given the analysis contained here.